 How to automate iPhone’s always-on display with Focus Filters

-- Launch the Settings app on iPhone 14 Pro/Pro Max → go to the Focus menu.
+- Launch the Settings app on iPhone 14 and 15 Pro/Pro Max → go to the Focus menu.

 - You can either select an existing Focus or tap the (+) icon from the top-right corner to create a new one.